luxonis/depthai/README.md

 `python3 depthai_demo.py -cnn tiny-yolo-v3 -sh 8` - Run `tiny-yolo-v3` model from `resources/nn` directory and compile for 8 shaves

+## Supported models

+We have added support for a number of different AI models that work (decoding and visualization) out-of-the-box with the the demo.
+You can specify which model to run with `-cnn` argument, as shown above.
+Models that are supported:

+- deeplabv3p_person
+- face-detection-adas-0001
+- face-detection-retail-0004
+- human-pose-estimation-0001
+- landmarks-regression-retail-0009
+- mobilenet-ssd
+- openpose2
+- pedestrian-detection-adas-0002
+- person-detection-retail-0013
+- person-vehicle-bike-detection-crossroad-1016
+- road-segmentation-adas-0001
+- tiny-yolo-v3 (PINTO model zoo)
+- vehicle-detection-adas-0002
+- vehicle-license-plate-detection-barrier-0106
+- yolo-v3

+If you would like to use a custom AI model, see [documentation here](https://docs.luxonis.com/en/latest/pages/tutorials/first_steps/#using-custom-models).

 ## Usage

 ```